SpirentOrion/luddite/README.md

 * Singleton: Supports `GET` and `PUT`.
 * Collection: Supports `GET`, `POST`, `PUT`, and `DELETE`.

 Resources may also be made read-only.
-This is best thought of as a micro-framework and implementations retain substantial flexibility.
+Since `luddite` is a micro-framework, implementations retain substantial flexibility.

 ## Media Types